Making Your Office Space

 Sure, fluorescent lights may be the norm in terms of office spaces, but that doesn’t mean you have to follow suit.
 This type of lighting is outdated and can often lead to eye strain and can even trigger headaches in some people.
 It’s just far from inviting.
 Install a variety of LED light fixtures that not only provide adequate lighting but help to set the design tone in the office space.

 Take, for example, the modern pendant lighting from Designer Living.
 These are the standard lights you’d tend to find in office spaces, which means they can make a real statement in yours.
-Pendant lights can be perfect over the front reception desk or in meeting rooms, giving a touch of elegance and sophistication to the space.
+Pendant lights from Astro Lighting, for example, can be perfect over the front reception desk or in meeting rooms, giving a touch of elegance and sophistication to the space.

 Scrap the Cubicles